alpinelinux/alpine-mksite/posts/Alpine-3.6.0-released.md

 Alpine Linux 3.6.0 Released
 ===========================

-The Alpine Linux project is pleased to announce the immediate availability of version 3.6.0 of its Alpine Linux operating system, the first in the v3.6 stable series.
+We are pleased to announce the release of Alpine Linux 3.6.0, the first in the v3.6 stable series.

 New features and noteworthy new packages
 ----------------------------------------